March 14, 2022

 What does the microbiome have to do with health?

 The microbiome is essential for human development, immunity and nutrition.
 The bacteria living in and on us are not invaders, but beneficial colonizers.
 Autoimmune diseases such as diabetes, rheumatoid arthritis, muscular dystrophy, multiple sclerosis, and fibromyalgia are associated with dysfunction in the microbiome.
+Research for potential treatment is promising, yet few microbiome-related clinical applications are ready for use.

 Initiatives like the Human Microbiome Project in the US and others are exploring the role of the human microbiome and its impact on human health and disease.